RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-06-homebrew-ruby-and-git.markdown

 comments: true
 categories: [ Education, Ruby ]
 ---

-I encountered some interesting behavior between Homebrew and Ruby this afternoon.
+I encountered some interesting behavior between [Homebrew](http://brew.sh/) and Ruby this afternoon.
 I can describe what happened, but I have yet to understand why.
 Perhaps another member of the dev community can shed some light.

 ###Upgrading to Git 1.8.5
 Earlier today I learned that Git 1.8.5 was available.
 So I decided to upgrade.
-Since I use [Homebrew](http://brew.sh/) for package management, this meant it was time for `$ brew update` as well.
+Since I use Homebrew for package management, this meant it was time for `$ brew doctor` `$ brew update` as well.

 ```bash
 $ brew doctor